+Controls

 The helm on your Pursuit is designed for a binnacle style control with a single lever for each engine that operates as a gear shift and a throttle.
-General operation will include a position for neutral (straight up and down), a forward position (the 1st detente forward of neutral), and a reverse position (the 1st detente aft of neutral).
+General operation will include a position for neutral (straight up and down), a forward position (the 1st detent forward of neutral), and a reverse position (the 1st detent aft of neutral).
 Advancing the control lever beyond the shift range advances the throttle in forward or reverse.
-Each control is equipped with a means of permitting the engine to be operated at a higher than idle RPM while in neutral for cold starting and warmup purposes.
-See your engine owner's manual for details of this operation.
+Each control is equipped with a means of permitting the engine to be operated at a higher than idle RPM, while in neutral, for cold starting and warm-up purposes.

 2.3 Neutral Safety Switch

-Every control system has a neutral safety switch.
-This device prohibits the engine(s) from being started while the shift lever is in any position other than the neutral position.
+Every control system has a neutral safety switch incorporated into it.
+This device prohibits the engine from being started while the shift lever is in any position other than the neutral position.
 If the engine will not start, slight movement of the shift lever may be necessary to locate the neutral position and disengage the safety cutout switch.
-Control or cable adjustments may be required to correct this condition, should it persist.
+Control or cable adjustments may be required to correct this condition should it persist.
 See your Pursuit dealer for necessary control and cable adjustments.

 2.4 Kill Switch

 All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
 When the lanyard is pulled it will engage the switch and shut off the engine(s).
 We strongly recommend that the lanyard be attached to the driver whenever the engines are running.
-If the engine(s) will not start, it could be because the lanyard is not properly inserted into the kill switch.
-Always make sure the lanyard is properly attached to the kill switch before attempting to start the engine(s).

 Kill Switch

 2.5 Steering System

 The steering system is hydraulic and made of two main components: the helm assembly and the hydraulic cylinder.
 The helm unit acts as both a fluid reservoir and pump.
 Turning of the helm, or steering wheel, pumps the fluid in the hydraulic hoses and activates the hydraulic cylinder causing the motors to turn.
 A slight clicking sound may be heard as the wheel is turned.
 This sound is the opening and closing of valves in the helm unit and is normal.
-Refer to the manufacturer owner's manual for specific information on the steering system.

-Steering System (For detailed schematic, see Chapter 15)

-2.6 Trim Tabs

-Pursuit uses a dual toggle switch to control the trim tabs.
+Steering System (For detailed schematic, see Chapter 15) 2.6 Trim Tabs Pursuit uses a dual rocker switch to control the trim tabs.
 The switch is labeled and controls bow up and down movements.
 It also controls starboard and port up and down movements.
-Bow up and bow down will control the hull planing attitude while port and starboard up and down provides control for the hull listing.
+Bow up and bow down will control the hull planing attitude, while port and starboard up and down provides control for the hull listing.
 Before leaving the dock, make sure that the tabs are in the full "UP" position by holding the control in the bow up position for ten (10) seconds.

-Trim Tab Switch

-Always establish the intended heading and cruise speed before attempting to adjust the hull attitude with the trim tabs.
-After stabilizing speed and direction, move the trim tabs to achieve a level side to side running attitude, being careful not to over trim.
-After depressing a trim tab switch, always wait a few seconds for the change in trim plane to take effect.
-Avoid depressing the switch while awaiting the trim plane reaction.
-By the time the effect is noticeable, the trim plane will have moved too far and thus the boat will be in an overcompensated position.
+Trim Tab Switch Always establish the intended heading and cruise speed before attempting to adjust the hull attitude with the trim tabs.
+After stabilizing speed and direction, move the trim tabs to achieve a level side to side running attitude being careful not to over trim.